Ramón Gallegos Nava

-Ramón Gallegos Nava is a psychologist born in Mexico and author of Educación Holista (1999, Holistic Education, English version 2001).
+Ramón Gallegos Nava (born November 16, 1959) is a Mexican psychologist and writer.
+He is author of Educación Holista (1999, Holistic Education, English version 2001).
 He studied psychology and sociology in college, and received his PhD in education.
 He is an author in genres such as education and spirituality.
 His most-known works are in the field of holistic education and spiritual intelligence.
 Ramon Gallegos has also developed new educative models, such as the Holistic Educative Multinivel-Multidimension model, the Learning Communities Model, and the Holistic Model of Spiritual Intelligence.

 Biography

 He was born in North Baja California, Mexico.
 He lived his childhood in the border zone between Tijuana and San Diego, but lived most of the time north in East Los Angeles.
 He moved to Guadalajara, Mexico, at age of 12.
 His interest for education and spirituality have followed him since childhood.
 Inspired by the Advaita Vedanta philosophy, he has maintained a serious meditative and indagative practice that led him to develop an educative paradigm focused in spiritual awareness, social integration and holistic education.